hotohoto/study-notes/ml/papers/202210-imagen-video-high-definition-video-generation-with-diffusion-models.md

 ### 2.7 Progressive distillation with guidance and stochastic samplers

 - $N$-step DDIM sampler (which is the original diffusion model) is distilled to a new model with $N/2$ steps.
+- Can distill the effect of classifier free guidance into a single model
+  - we don't need to evaluate the network outputs twice for a single step

 - $N$-step stochastic sampler inspired by `k-diffusion`
   - go two DDIM steps forward
   - go one stochastic step backward